 Students who change programs without completing their initial program are subject to maximum time rules for subsidized loans.
 For example a student who starts a program but fails to complete it and starts a program of equal or less length loses subsidized eligibility after the 150 percent time period.

-For more information, application and counseling information please go to www.studentloans.gov
+For more information about current interest rates, applications and counseling information, please go to www.studentloans.gov

 Unsubsidized Direct Loan

 – The student borrower is not required to demonstrate a financial need to qualify for the unsubsidized loan.
 However, repayment begins immediately upon disbursement or payment may be delayed.
 If repayment is delayed, the applicable interest payment begins to accrue upon disbursement.